 The burgeoning Internet of Food is inevitably growing from the digitisation of data, information, and deep knowledge from across the entire life cycle of Food including domains like Ag, Health, Food and Food-System Informatics such as supply chain and manufacturing systems.
 Advancement of this Internet of Food requires agreed-upon standards for interoperable machine readable representations of information in the form of identifiable sensors and data collection technologies; structured vocabularies and ontologies for annotating emerging data streams; as well as data storage and transmission protocols.
 The purpose is to foster collaboration and growth across disciplines, technologies, and applications for scientific interrogation, sharing, and commerce across actors and stakeholders in food life cycles and value chains.

-Submission deadline - October 20.
+Submission deadline - November 4th Midnight PST.

 Accepted subscriptions will be notified on a rolling basis.
-Final versions of accepted papers are due on October 25.

 Animal Production: Seafood, Dairy, Meat, Poultry